 We collect your information:

-- When you sign up to participate in any of our programmes
+- When you sign up to participate in any of our competitions, programmes or events

 - When you support us by:

 - Signing up to gift aid

 4. What we use your information for